Uterine Fibroid Embolization (UFE) is an FDA-Approved, Safe and Effective Alternative to Surgery for Uterine Fibroids

 Get back to your life faster with UFE.
 Resume full physical activity to tolerance 48 hours after treatment.

-Key Benefits of UFE at ARV Centers:
+Key Benefits of UFE at ARVCenters:

 - Minimally Invasive Office Procedure